 - After lunch, we travel by luxury coach to visit the third garden of the day: Villa Le Balze.
 Villa Le Balze, sits in the hills above Florence next to a 15th century Medici Villa.
 The villa was built in 1913 by Charles Augusts Strong and is now owned by Georgetown University.
 The garden is set on various levels and breaks from the rules of the traditional Italian Renaissance garden.
 As we enter through a small door, we find a formal garden with boxwood hedging outlining geometric shapes.
 Here was once a citrus garden.
 As you walk around the garden notice how it merges perfectly into the natural landscape of the hillside and surrounding fields.
 It has superb views over Florence and includes a grotto and many other features of interest.

-- After our visit, we travel by coach to nearby Siena and check into the excellent 4* Executive Hotel for the next 4 nights of the tour.
-This hotel has recently been renovated and is perfectly located for you to explore the beautiful town of Siena.
+- After our visit, we travel by coach to Florence and check into the excellent 4* Grand Hotel Mediterraneo for the next 4 nights of the tour.
+This hotel is perfectly located for you to explore the beautiful town of Florence.
 The hotel has a restaurant and bar but there are also plenty of excellent dining options nearby.

-- After our visit to Florence, we return to our hotel in Siena.
+- After our visit continue to explore Florence on your own or return to the hotel with your tour guide.
 Make your own arrangements for Dinner either by choosing to eat in our Hotel restaurant or nearby at one of the restaurants recommended by the Hotel’s concierge.